NextUntilFinish/xlab-platform-interview/instructions.md

 * You should be able to complete this task using standard Terraform.
 Please refrain from using tools that extend terraform's functionality e.g. terragrunt
 * Please amend files in `./tf`, `./run.sh` & `./kind-config.yaml` only
 * Consider environment segregation and structure your code accordingly
+* For extra credit consider tests and how this might fit into CI, and provide examples